 Students can expect to spend 130 hours undertaking the learning and assessment activities for this unit.
 Collaborative learning is required both prior to and subsequent to the Intensive.

-In addition to the online scheduled learning activities, this intensive unit requires students to attend three consecutive days of face to face intensive study in Melbourne CBD.
+In addition to the online scheduled learning activities, this intensive unit requires students to attend three consecutive days of intensive study from 9.00am to 5.00pm, held via Zoom.

 How to apply